-Teaching English in a homestay is your chance to teach English to your host family while gaining a deeper understanding of a country and culture.
+Teaching English in a Homestay is your chance to tutor your host family in the English language while gaining a deeper understanding of a country and culture.

 Homestay Programs Expert

 We provide scholarships each year of over $12,000 to those who are considered First Time Travelers.

 An interactive guide to help facilitate your experience.
 The Atlas will help you meaningfully engage with the rest of the world.

 Your program doesn't have to end when you get home.
 We have full scholarship alumni programs for returned global leaders.